UweGerdes/frontend-development/docker-gulp.md

 You may also try this installation in a virtual machine.
 It worked for me on an Ubuntu 16.04 (I hope all dependencies are included here).

-Or build a Docker image using the supplied Dockerfile.
+Or build a Docker image using the supplied Dockerfile (and keep your project directory clean from node_modules).

+# Installation on you OS (no docker)

-Some other software is required on a blank Ubuntu system:
+Some software is required on a blank Ubuntu system:

 ```bash
 $ sudo apt-get install g++ git imagemagick python